-The Edinburgh stretch of the Union Canal is a popular section of towpath with around one million users taking to it each year to enjoy the tranquil setting which run into the city.
+The Edinburgh stretch of the Union Canal is a popular section of towpath with around one million users taking to it each year to enjoy the tranquil routes through the city.
 This increased usage brings with it some new challenges, from speedy cyclists to new users not being aware of our codes of conduct for boating and fishing.
 To ensure everyone is able to enjoy the routes, we’re keen to explore how we can plan for improvements to ease these issues whilst making sure the canal continues to be a safe and well-loved route.

 Thanks to funding from Sustrans Scotland, Scottish Canals appointed HarrisonStevens Landscape Architects along with a comprehensive consultant team, to carry out a study to identify opportunities to improve the towpath along the Union Canal from Lochrin Basin to the Almond Aqueduct in Edinburgh.

 As part of this study, we consulted with local stakeholders, organisations and members of the local community at two consultation events in May 2017 at Polwarth Parish Church, Edinburgh.

 The primary aim of the study is to look at solutions to ease congestion and resolve conflict issues with Union Canal towpath users.
 The improvements discussed at the consultation have identified the following key issues; towpath widening, solutions for bridge holes, code of conduct, alternative routes, improve accessibility and connection onto wider city cycle networks, wayfinding/signage and placemaking along the towpath.
 These points will now be addressed as part of the report.